HMAS Sydney (DDG 42): Service

-HMAS Sydney was commissioned at sea off the coast of New South Wales on 18 May 2020 due to the COVID-19 pandemic.
+HMAS Sydney was commissioned at sea off the coast of New South Wales on 18 May 2020 due to the COVID-19 pandemic in Australia.
 This was the first time since World War II that an Australian warship was commissioned at sea.
 In March 2021, the ship's combat systems were tested in advance of any operational deployments.

-On May 8, 2021 HMAS Sydney struck and killed two endangered fin whales which were discovered after the ship docked at the U.S. Navy base in San Diego, California.
+On 8 May 2021 Sydney struck and killed two endangered fin whales which were discovered after the ship docked at the U.S. Navy base in San Diego, California.
 The Center for Biological Diversity announced its intent to sue the U.S. Navy and the National Marine Fisheries Service for what it called "violations" of the Endangered Species Act.
 The incident is under joint review by U.S. and Australian agencies.

+In June 2024, Sydney was sent on a regional presence deployment, which included participating in RIMPAC 2024, Exercise Pacific Dragon and deployed on Operation Argos.
+On 19 July, Sydney participated in the sinking of the decommissioned amphibious assault ship USS Tarawa off the coast of Hawaii by firing a Naval Strike Missile.
+On 12 September, Sydney was deployed in Operation Argos in monitoring illegal shipment of goods in and out of North Korea.

+In May 2025, Sydney was redeployed on Operation Argos and was attached to the UK Carrier Strike Group 25 on its indo-pacific deployment.
+The carrier group will also take part in Exercise Talisman Sabre off the Queensland Coast.